tinglis1/docker-containers/pipework/README.md

 In this example the ethernet port used is 'br0', the ip is dynamic using dhcpcd which is installed in unraid.

+*Pipework didnt appear to have a logo so I have used the 'd' from docker and turned it upside down.
+If someone has a proper logo for pipework let me know.*